Riksrevisjonen/pioneeR/README.md

 ## Guideline for contribution

 We welcome contributions to the pioneeR package.
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines of how to contribute.
+Please see our [code of conduct](https://riksrevisjonen.github.io/pioneeR/CONTRIBUTING.html) for detailed guidelines on how to contribute.

 ## Running pioneeR on Shiny server